-About 50 percent of patients diagnosed with cancer receive curative, adjuvant or a palliative radiation treatment externally and/or internally.
+About 50 percent of patients diagnosed with cancer receive curative, supplemental or palliative radiation treatment externally and/or internally.

 At UC Irvine Health, our radiation oncology specialists harness this knowledge when treating patients with a confirmed or suspected malignancy.
 We also treat certain benign conditions that respond to radiation therapy.

 Learn more about the conditions we treat and the therapies we provide ›

 As part of the UC Irvine Health Chao Family Comprehensive Cancer Center, the only National Cancer Institute-designated comprehensive cancer center in Orange County, our radiation oncology team offers state-of-the-art clinical services.

 We are the first in Orange County to use the groundbreaking TrueBeam STx and RapidArc™ radiotherapy systems, which are more accurate and faster than other delivery systems.

 We also offer internal radiation treatment, known as brachytherapy, using both high and low dose-rate radioactive sources.